 Thank you for taking the time to talk to us Roo!

-Register for the master class with Roo Powell, Lisa Thee and Kris McGuffie to hear their recommendations for platforms to keep their underage users safe.
+Watch the master class recording with Roo Powell, Lisa Thee and Kris McGuffie to hear their recommendations for platforms to keep underage users safe.

 If you are interested in learning more about SOSA, visit their website.